librespot-org/librespot/COMPILING.md

 cargo build --release
 ```

-You will most likely want to build debug builds when developing, as they are faster, and more verbose, for the purposes of debugging.
+You will most likely want to build debug builds when developing, as they compile faster, and more verbose, and as the name suggests, are for the purposes of debugging.
+When submitting a bug report, it is recommended to use a debug build to capture stack traces.

 There are also a number of compiler feature flags that you can add, in the event that you want to have certain additional features also compiled.
 The list of these is available on the [wiki](https://github.com/librespot-org/librespot/wiki/Compiling#addition-features).